nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

-The `typePaths` property indicates where the `GraphQLModule` should look for GraphQL SDL schema definition files.
+The `typePaths` property indicates where the `GraphQLModule` should look for GraphQL SDL schema definition files you'll be writing.
 These files will be combined in memory; this allows you to split your schemas into several files and locate them near their resolvers.

-You will typically need to have TypeScript definitions (classes and interfaces) that correspond to GraphQL types.
-Creating the corresponding TypeScript definitions is redundant and tedious.
+You will typically also need to have TypeScript definitions (classes and interfaces) that correspond to the GraphQL SDL types.
+Creating the corresponding TypeScript definitions by hand is redundant and tedious.
 It leaves us without a single source of truth -- each change made within SDL forces us to adjust TypeScript definitions as well.
 To address this, the `@nestjs/graphql` package can automatically generate TypeScript definitions from the abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
 To enable this feature, add the `definitions` options property when configuring the `GraphQLModule`.

 ```typescript
 GraphQLModule.forRoot({